zeek/zeek-docs/doc/scripting/intro.rst

        option notice_threshold = 10;
    }

 The export section redefines an enumerable constant that describes the type of notice we will generate with the Notice framework.
 Zeek allows for re-definable constants, which at first, might seem counter-intuitive.
 We'll get more in-depth with constants in a later chapter, for now, think of them as variables that can only be altered before Zeek starts running.
-By extending the Notice::Type as shown, this allows for the NOTICE function to generate notices with a $note field set as TeamCymruMalwareHashRegistry::Match.
+By extending the :zeek:see:`Notice::Type` as shown, this allows for the :zeek:see:`NOTICE` function to generate notices with a ``$note`` field set as ``TeamCymruMalwareHashRegistry::Match``.
 Notices allow Zeek to generate some kind of extra notification beyond its default log types.
 Often times, this extra notification comes in the form of an email generated and sent to a preconfigured address, but can be altered depending on the needs of the deployment.
 The export section is finished off with the definition of a few constants that list the kind of files we want to match against and the minimum percentage of detection threshold in which we are interested.

 Up until this point, the script has merely done some basic setup.
 With the next section, the script starts to define instructions to take in